Charles Ackerly

 He competed for the United States in the 1920 Summer Olympics held in Antwerp, Belgium in the freestyle featherweight division, winning the gold medal.
-He was the only American wrestler to win gold during the 1920 Olympics, and was given a hero's welcome in his hometown of Cuba following his return from Antwerp.
+He was the only American wrestler to win gold during the 1920 Olympics, and was given a hero's welcome in his hometown of Cuba, New York following his return from Antwerp.

 Ackerly was inducted into the Helms Foundation National Amateur Wrestling Hall of Fame in 1960 and Cornell's Hall of Fame in 1981.

 After his wrestling career, he worked as a lawyer in Detroit, Michigan before retiring to Clearwater, Florida.